 About our school

 The International French School of Sydney is approved and regulated by French authorities.
-This approval means that the teaching at the school conforms to French education programs.
+This approval means that the teaching at the school conforms to French education curricula.
 The school is accredited to prepare students for the French secondary exams (Diplôme National du Brevet and the Baccalauréat).
 Regular inspections are organised by the AEFE (Agency for French Teaching Abroad).
 The International French School of Sydney is also a French exam centre for the whole of Australia.

 The teaching at the International French School of Sydney is carried out by qualified teachers who are either expatriates, residents, or on local contracts, and encompasses all classes from maternelle (3 years of age) to terminale (18 years of age).